- Buying Advice

 What is the difference between British and American pool?

 American billiard tables are physically larger.
-Fast, nylon cloths and high-rebound cushions make for a high-speed game with plenty of excitement.
-British tables, smaller and with woollen cloths, provide more of a calm, strategic game.
+Fast, napless nylon cloths and pointed cushions make for a high-speed game with plenty of excitement.
+British tables (or English, as they're also known) are smaller and with napped, woollen cloths, provide more of a calm, strategic game.
 The compact British tables are preferred for home and venue installations, but if you have the space, an American table makes a striking centrepiece for the games room.